Spoiler: Want to know what your app idea will cost? Use our Mobile App Cost Calculator

 Other Factors That Affect Mobile App Development Cost

 Your app’s complexity directly affects the amount of programming needed for the creation of a functional and robust app.
-The complexity level of a mobile app can be classified as low, medium and high.
-This level may then be used to calculate a range for the development cost.
+The complexity level of a mobile app can be classified as low, medium, and high.
+This level can then be used to calculate an estimated range for the development cost.

 We encourage you to download these apps to get a feel for their level of complexity.

-The primary factor that determines the development cost of a database app is the code needed to create the logic and usability.
+The primary determining factor of the development cost of a database app is the code needed to create your app’s logic and usability.
 If your database app is relatively simple, your developer can write most of the needed code based directly on the content you provide.

-A complex app, like many games, are the most difficult to estimate.
-Even the simplest games need to track top scores and integrate with an online community, and usually require heavy, interacting graphics, which requires a significant amount of code.
+Complex apps, such as games, are much more difficult to estimate based on cost.
+The simplest of games need to track top scores, integrate with an online community, and usually require heavy, interacting graphics, which requires a significant amount of code.

 - Software Development Kits (SDKs)